cayleeoconnor/cayleeoconnor.github.io/content/publication/DR_Teacher_Pay_Raises/index.md

 publication: ""
 publication_short: ""

-abstract: Within low-and-middle-income countries, there is a large and growing body of literature which shows that teacher performance pay is effective at improving student outcomes; however, evidence on the effects of unconditional teacher pay raises is scarce and mixed.
-Using a recent increase in the salaries of teachers in the Dominican Republic, I study whether unconditional pay raises can change 1) the composition of individuals in the teaching profession, and/or 2) the quality of education in a country.
+abstract: Within low-and-middle-income countries, there is a large and growing body of literature that shows that teacher performance pay is effective at improving student outcomes; however, evidence on the effects of unconditional teacher pay raises is scarce and mixed.
+Using a recent increase in the salaries of teachers in the Dominican Republic, I study whether unconditional pay raises can change 1) the composition of individuals in the teaching profession, and 2) the quality of education in a country.

 # Summary.
 An optional shortened abstract.
-summary: Within low-and-middle-income countries, there is a large and growing body of literature which shows that teacher performance pay is effective at improving student outcomes; however, evidence on the effects of unconditional teacher pay raises is scarce and mixed.
-Using a recent increase in the salaries of teachers in the Dominican Republic, I study whether unconditional pay raises can change 1) the composition of individuals in the teaching profession, and/or 2) the quality of education in a country.
+summary: Within low-and-middle-income countries, there is a large and growing body of literature that shows that teacher performance pay is effective at improving student outcomes; however, evidence on the effects of unconditional teacher pay raises is scarce and mixed.
+Using a recent increase in the salaries of teachers in the Dominican Republic, I study whether unconditional pay raises can change 1) the composition of individuals in the teaching profession, and 2) the quality of education in a country.

 tags: